How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 How does Social Security Disability Representation work?

-You are allowed to have representation on a social security disability or SSI case at any point in the processing of your claim.
+You are allowed to have representation on a Social Security Disability or SSI case at any point in the processing of your claim.
 Many claimants do not seek representation until their claim has been denied at the disability application level.
 Others wait until their claim has been denied at the first appeal level (which is the reconsideration appeal).

 My own opinion, as a former disability examiner, and as someone who has been involved in claimant representation, is--